 Mrs Natalie Macdonald LLB, MA, PGCert, HE, fHEA

-- I am currently the programme director for our 2 year accelerated degree programmes in Early Years Education and Care at the University of Wales Trinity Saint David.
+- I am currently the programme director for our two year accelerated degree programmes in Early Years Education and Care at the University of Wales Trinity Saint David.

 - I am the current lead representative of the Early Years Centre for Research and Innovation (CRI).

 I am a Researcher and Lecturer at University of Wales Trinity Saint David specialising in Early Years provision and pedagogy.
 I have over ten years of Early Years sector experience including Flying Start and mainstream curriculum, I have extensive experience of working with children and families in areas of disadvantage and have a keen research interest in the impact of early intervention strategies, quality, policy, pedagogy and initiatives to eradicate the impact of poverty.

 I hold the Gold Standard international benchmark for the Sustained Shared Thinking and Emotional Wellbeing Scale and I am a lead in the SSTEW research team at UWTSD.
 I am the programme director of the two year accelerated BA Early Education and Care (Early Years Practitioner) degree at UWTSD and I hold an MA in Developmental and Therapeutic Play, NVQ level 5 in Children’s Care Learning and Development, and LLB degree in Law and Politics.
 I am currently undertaking a Doctorate in Education and writing my thesis, Interpreting policy: Exploring the separation between care and education in Wales and implications for practice.

 - Early Years Network

 My academic interests include attachment, the impact of Poverty in Early Years, workforce development, ensuring quality, policy interpretation and Early Years pedagogy.